Apply lime according to soil test to maintain soil pH between 6.5 and 6.8.

 Clear plastic mulch raises soil temperature and can be used for the earliest plantings.
-This can allow for earlier planting and provide corn 7 to 10 days earlier than non-mulched corn.
+This can allow for earlier planting and provide corn 7-10 days earlier than non-mulched corn.
 Apply fertilizer and herbicides, and plant seed before laying the plastic over seeded rows.
-Two rows 18" to 24" apart are usually planted under each strip of 5'-wide plastic.
+Two rows 18"-24" apart are usually planted under each strip of 5 ft-wide plastic.
 To avoid plant injury, do not let temperatures beneath the plastic get too high (90°F or more).
 When such conditions occur, or when the plants reach 4" in height, cut slits in the plastic to allow heat to escape and plants to grow through.
 Remove the plastic completely by the time the corn is knee high to facilitate removal and permit cultivation.

 Spunbonded row covers offer a potential three-way benefit for early sweet corn production.
-Maturity is increased by 5 to 10 days, yields are generally increased by 15% to 20%, and the first generation corn borer can be controlled if the covers are left on until after the peak of the first generation corn borer flight.
+Maturity is increased by 5-10 days, yields are generally increased by 15-20%, and the first generation corn borer can be controlled if the covers are left on until after the peak of the first generation corn borer flight.
 They can also be used to pre-warm the soil before planting.
 They can be removed to allow planting and then replaced.
 Weight cover edges with soil or sand bags to prevent damage by gusty winds, but leave adequate slack for plant growth to the tassel stage.

 Transplanting Sweet Corn